sruthymanohar/Terraform-statefile-on-s3/README.md

 }
 ```

 Now Backend initialization required, The "backend" is the interface that Terraform uses to store state, perform operations, etc.  The Terraform configuration that we are using is  a custom configuration for the Terraform backend.
 Changes to backend configurations require reinitialization.
-This allows terraform to set up the new configuration, copy existing state, etc. So Please run "terraform init" with either the "-reconfigure" or "-migrate-state" flags to
+This allows terraform to set up the new configuration, copy existing state, etc. So  we have to run "terraform init" with either the "-reconfigure" or "-migrate-state" flags to
 use the current configuration.

 Output: